ionutbalosin/jvm-energy-consumption/README.md

 **Note:** In general, the overhead introduced by `perf` is relatively low, especially when using hardware performance counters.
 The impact on system performance is typically considered acceptable for most profiling and performance analysis tasks.

-#### Load Test System Architecture
+### Load Test System Architecture

-While measuring the JVM energy consumption, it is important to have a realistic load (i.e., usage of the application) and to trigger as many endpoints as possible for a reasonable time interval, otherwise, the Gargabe Collector footprint or further Just-In-Time compiler optimizations are simply skipped and makes the measurements less relevant.
-Just starting and stopping the application is not an option.
-In this regard, load test scenarios must be conducted for some applications (e.g., Spring Boot and Quarkus web-based).
+When measuring JVM energy consumption, it is crucial to simulate a realistic application workload, ensuring the usage of the application and triggering as many endpoints as possible within a reasonable time interval.
+Merely starting and stopping the application is insufficient, as it may skip critical factors such as the Garbage Collector footprint and Just-In-Time compiler optimizations, thereby rendering the measurements less relevant.
+In this context, load test scenarios should be conducted for certain applications, such as Spring Boot and Quarkus web-based applications.

 The load testing tool should run on a different host than the target JVM application, otherwise, the energy measurements will be negatively impacted.